Castration anxiety

-Castration anxiety is the fear of emasculation in both the literal and metaphorical sense.
 Castration anxiety is an overwhelming fear of damage to, or loss of, the penis—a derivative of Sigmund Freud's theory of the castration complex, one of his earliest psychoanalytic theories.
+The term can refer to the fear of emasculation in both a literal and metaphorical sense.

-Although Freud regarded castration anxiety as a universal human experience, few empirical studies have been conducted on the topic.
-It has been theorized that castration anxiety begins between the ages of 3 and 5, otherwise known as the phallic stage of development according to Freud.
-In Freud's theory it is the child's perception of anatomical difference (the possession of a penis) that induces castration anxiety as a result of an assumed paternal threat made in response to their sexual activities.
-Although typically associated with males, castration anxiety is theorized to be experienced in differing ways for both the male and female sexes.
+Freud regarded castration anxiety as a universal human experience.
+It is thought to begin between the ages of 3 and 5, during the phallic stage of psychosexual development.
+In Freud's theory, it is the child's perception of anatomical difference (the possession of a penis) that induces castration anxiety as a result of an assumed paternal threat made in response to their sexual proclivities.
+Although typically associated with males, castration anxiety is thought to be experienced, in differing ways, by both sexes.

 Literal

-Castration anxiety is the conscious or unconscious fear of losing all or part of the sex organs, or the function of such.
-In the literal sense, castration anxiety refers to the fear of having one's genitalia disfigured or removed to punish sexual desires of a child.

-In Freudian psychoanalysis, castration anxiety (Kastrationsangst) refers to an unconscious fear of penile loss originating during the phallic stage of psychosexual development and lasting a lifetime.
-According to Freud, when the infantile male becomes aware of differences between male and female genitalia he assumes that the female's penis has been removed and becomes anxious that his penis will be cut off by his rival, the father figure, as punishment for desiring the mother figure.
+Castration anxiety refers to a child's fear of having their genitalia disfigured or removed as punishment for Oedipal desire.
+In Freudian psychoanalysis, castration anxiety (Kastrationsangst) refers to an unconscious fear of penile loss that originates during the phallic stage of psychosexual development and continues into adulthood.
+According to Freud, when the infant male becomes aware of differences between male and female genitalia he assumes that the female's penis has been removed and becomes anxious that his penis will be cut off by his rival, the father figure, as punishment for desiring the mother figure.

 In 19th-century Europe, it was not unheard of for parents to threaten their misbehaving sons with castration or otherwise threaten their genitals.
 This theme is explored in the story Tupik by French writer Michel Tournier in his collection of stories entitled Le Coq de Bruyère (1978) and is a phenomenon Freud documents several times.
-In this same period, Dr. Kellogg and others in America and English-speaking countries offered to Victorian parents circumcision and, in grave instances, castration of their boys and girls as a terminal cure and punishment for a wide variety of perceived misbehaviours (such as masturbation), a practice that became widely used at the time.
+Kellogg recounts one case of castration used as a cure and punishment for masturbation, although he did not advocate it.

 Metaphorical

 Castration anxiety can also refer to being castrated symbolically.
 In the metaphorical sense, castration anxiety refers to the idea of feeling or being insignificant; there is a need to keep one's self from being dominated; whether it be socially or in a relationship.

-Symbolic castration anxiety refers to the fear of being degraded, dominated or made insignificant, usually an irrational fear where the person will go to extreme lengths to save their pride and/or perceives trivial things as being degrading making their anxiety restrictive and sometimes damaging.
+Symbolic castration anxiety refers to the fear of being degraded, dominated or made insignificant, usually an irrational fear where the person will go to extreme lengths to save their pride and/or perceive trivial things as being degrading making their anxiety restrictive and sometimes damaging.

 This can also tie in with literal castration anxiety in fearing the loss of virility or sexual dominance.